mazentebib/chat-box/README.md

 # chat-box
-	tag and it's relevance to the movie movies and it's rating and popularity
+	tag and it's relevance to the movie movies : it's rating and popularity